-A gift card (also known as a gift voucher or gift certificate) can be purchased by a customer as a pre-paid money card to use as a method of payment some time later.
+Gift cards (also known as gift vouchers or gift certificates) can be purchased by customers as pre-paid money cards to be used as a method of payment at a later date.
 People often use these types of vouchers as gifts to others.

-When a gift voucher is sold and redeemed it needs to be accounted for in a particular way to ensure that revenue is recognized at the appropriate time.
+When a gift voucher is sold and redeemed it needs to be accounted for in a particular way to ensure that revenue and tax is recognized at the appropriate time.

 Selling gift cards

 You can create dedicated products for each value of gift card that you sell.

 If you sell these cards online, make sure the SKUs you use match the gift card codes on the sales channel.
 When an order containing a gift card downloads, the correct gift card product will then be added to the order in Brightpearl.

 According to accounting standards, when a gift card is sold, it should be recorded as a current liability; the revenue should only be recognized once the gift card is redeemed.

 To ensure this happens, your gift card products should be assigned a liability account code in place of the sales revenue account code.
 When gift cards are added to sales orders, this liability account code is then automatically assigned to the order row to ensure that the correct accounting is created on invoicing the order.

 - If one doesn't already exist, create a current liability account code at Accounting > Chart of accounts specifically for recording the sale of gift cards.
 By default, the gift card code is 2080 (EU accounts) or 2280 (US accounts).

 - At Settings > Company > Accounting: Accounts (nominal codes) choose this code as the "Gift cards" code: